aklakl/llm_sample/litellm/README.md

-# The code with litellm
+# The code with LiteLLM (LiteLLM binds 127.0.0.1 port 8000 by default)

 ```